 That’s why you don’t have to dissolve a Jinx; it resolves itself.
 However, it makes sense to create a Jinx protection so that a Jinx cannot even work if an evil person sends it.

 To protect yourself from jinxes, create a small charm called a Mojo bag.
 It is very effective and easy to create.
 A mojo bag is a small pouch made with scraps of fabric, and it will be filled with herbs, stones, and other items, that have strong protective properties to ward off jinxes.
 You can carry the mojo bag with you or hide it at home.

-For a protection mojo bag you will use protective herbs.
+For a protection mojo bag, you will use protective herbs.
 Anise seeds are small five-pointed pentagrams that surround you with protective energy.
-Basil leaves drive off evil and jinxes.
+Basil leaves to drive off evil and jinxes.
 Bay leaves protect you from enemies.
-Lemongrass draws protection form evil and jinxes and brings good luck at the same time.
-Mint protects and reverses curses.
+Lemongrass draws protection from evil and jinxes and brings good luck at the same time.
+Mint protects and reverses jinxes and curses.
 Sage wards off the evil eye.

 - Anise seeds

 - Basil leaves

 Take your pouch and fill it with these herbs.
 Sew it up, and then keep it on your person at all times to protect you from jinxes.